 Our supervisors are also surveyed by Michigan’s Department of Education to assess our program completer’s readiness.
 95% of our students were accessed as being ready to teach.

 Finally, our program completers also feel prepared to enter their new profession.
-In a survey administered by the Michigan Department of Education, 85% feel that their student teaching experiences added to their readiness to be an effective teacher.
+In a survey administered by the Michigan Department of Education, 97% feel that their student teaching experiences prepared them to use their knowledge of content area(s) to design high quality learning experiences.